Hojai: Hospitals

 Hojai has two hospitals.
-Hojai Civil Hospital is an Assam Government hospital and Haji Abdul Majid Memorial Hospital (HAMM) and Research Center is a 200-bed private Hospital, inaugurated in 1995 by Mother Teresa.
+Hojai Civil Hospital is an Government owned hospital and Haji Abdul Majid Memorial Hospital (HAMM) and Research Center is a private Hospital, inaugurated in 1995 by Mother Teresa.
 It offers free treatment to the poor.
 Its charitable dispensary, established in 1986, treats over ten patients for free every day.
 The hospital has an Operating Theatre and a Dental clinic.

 Transport

 Road

-State roads connect Hojai to the rest of the state.
-The nearest National Highway is NH54.
-Buses connect Hojai to the rest of Assam and other states.
-There is a proposed flyover in Hojai.
-Flyover work is in progress.
+State roads connect Hojai to the rest of the state, and the nearest National Highway is NH27.
+Buses also provide connections between Hojai and the rest of Assam, as well as other states.
+A proposed flyover in Hojai is currently under construction.

 Railway

 The Hojai railway station lies on the Guwahati–Lumding section line of the Lumding railway division.
 The station provides railway connectivity to different cities of India through many long-distance trains.
 Almost all of the major trains have a stoppage including the Rajdhani Express which connects the national capital.